Blog

 If you are found to be partially at fault for the dog bite, you can likely still recover damages as per Colorado’s modified comparative fault rule.
 If you are over 50% at fault, you cannot receive compensation.
 But if you are less than 50% at fault, you can still recover partial damages that are reduced by your percentage of fault.
 Reach out to our attorneys if you have any questions regarding dog bite laws in Colorado.

-What Is the Colorado Dog Bite Statute of Limitations?
+What Is the Statute of Limitations for Colorado Dog Bite Claims?

 Following the Colorado dog bite statute of limitations is crucial when filing a claim.
 In Colorado, you will have two years from the date of the attack to file your claim.
 This is because, in Colorado, every personal injury claim outside of car accident claims has a two-year filing deadline.